CivicVision/civicopendata/content/posts/this-week-in-civic-tech-open-data-wk-7.md

 url = "http://www.govtech.com/public-safety/Chicago-PD-Launches-Intelligence-Hub-in-Logan-Square-Area.html"

 +++
-This week includes data visualisations about Trees in New York, Wildfires in California, Housing in Boston and
+This week includes data visualisations about Trees in New York, Wildfires in California, Housing in Boston and Scooters in San Diego.

 I'm still figuring out the best approach to it, and if you have any suggestions please let me know :)